 It requires extra time and planning, which I understand is a luxury for busy families.
-However, when you don’t have the budget to spare, and you need to make a health change, implementing this strategy will help reduce the sticker shock of Plant Paradox, AIP, Paleo, or any other anti-inflammatory diet.
+However, when you don’t have the budget to spare, and you need to make a health change, implementing this strategy will help reduce the initial sticker shock of Plant Paradox.

 This post contains affiliate links.
 Please read my disclosure policy for more info.